 For example, some dried teas use flowers and plants that are closely related to plants that might be causing you serious sneezing.
 The same is true for essential oils.
 Some people use these oils to relieve common symptoms of allergies, but essential oils still contain ingredients that can cause allergies.

 Each type of allergy has a host of natural remedies that may help speed up recovery.
-There are also natural options for children’s allergies, too.

 Your doctor can diagnose allergies in several ways.